 Commitment to Communicating Clearly

-Our complex programs are often hard to explain, however, we strive to improve our written communications.
+Our complex programs are often hard to explain.
+However, we strive to simplify the language we use in our written communications.

 We recognize the importance of communicating in a way that is clear and concise.
 Communication is a large part of our service delivery.
 We affirm our commitment and dedication to improving our written materials using plain language standards.
 We are developing easily understood written communications and training our employees to include plain writing standards in our overall business processes.